 This new wave of currencies and financial instruments is still making its way into the mainstream, but the casino industry is very much in the vanguard of its use as enthusiastic early adopters.
 As the success of PayPal has previously shown, gamblers themselves are also understandably keen to experiment with anything that promises to make their money management easier and remove friction at various points in the process.

 In this piece we’ll shine a light on one of the very newest of this new range of tools — Ethereum.
-We’ll cover what Ethereum is, how you can get set up to take advantage of it, and where you can find online casinos that accepts Ethereum.
+We’ll cover what Ethereum is, how you can get set up to take advantage of it, and where you can find online casinos that accept Ethereum.
 Before we go into detail, let’s set the stage with some background on cryptocurrencies and the blockchain generally.

 In the somewhat staid world of finance, it’s not often that genuinely new technology appears on the scene.
 Though the day-to-day financial headlines around the world may be dramatic on occasion, the underlying principles and technology powering the industry are fundamentally conservative.
 Many of the key tenets of finance have been set in stone for centuries at this stage.
 That’s why it’s all the more exciting when a new piece of technology emerges that brings a whole different set of possibilities to the party.
 The blockchain (or blockchain database) is definitely one such technology.